ToJoMe/spotify-wrapped-analysis/README.md

 The output of the Data-Preparation-Process will be a cleaned csv-file to work with.

 ## Visualization
-Since the data is now in the appropriate format with additional information, it can be visualized with a suitable software or packages.
+Since the data is now in the appropriate format with additional information, it can be visualized with a suitable software or packages.<br>
-I have visualized my personal music streaming data from Spotify with Tableau in form of a dashboard.
+I used Tableau to visualize my personal music streaming data from Spotify in a dashboard style.

 Link to Visulization:
 https://public.tableau.com/app/profile/tobias3760/viz/Spotify-Wrapped/Spotify-Wrapped